phillcoxon/directadmin-directslave-install/README.md

 * Make it very easy for users to install and configure DirectSlave on a second server
 * Maintain updated documentation / tutorials on how to install & configure DirectSlave

+## Todo

+[ ] - Identify and update script with patches / improvements mentioned in the DirectSlave thread [ ] - Update for Centos7
+[ ] - Install letsencrypt, generate SSL certificate, enable SSL for DirectSlave